bayapureddy85/aws-projects/Wordpress Using CloudFormation/Readme.md

 To manage your resources you amend your CloudFormation template and update it, which will execute the changes to the resources in your stack.

-When you make changes, CloudFormation tracks the template and executes the changes or optionally creates a “Change Set” for approval.

 # Setup